 Binghamton University’s School of Management (SOM) doctoral program is a unique, interdisciplinary course of study that emphasizes theory and research methodology to prepare students for careers in academia as well as the public and private sectors.
-A PhD with any of the following concentrations helps graduates to succeed in the competitive world of business:

 The program boasts an intimate, collaborative 1:1 student-faculty ratio.
 Students work closely with faculty and have opportunities to co-author articles for leading academic journals and present research findings at professional conferences.

 Students admitted to the doctoral program receive funding, in the combination of a full tuition scholarship and a teaching or research assistantship for a full academic year.

 Internships, research opportunities and more